Excluded conformal minors of Birkhoff-von Neumann graphs with equal global forcing number and maximum anti-forcing number: Strongly uniform BN-Graphs

-We find 26 BN-graphs shown in Figs. \ref{F09} to \ref{F12} that are all nonbipartite, and check that these graphs have equal global forcing number and maximum anti-forcing numbers by computer (see Table \ref{tab3}).
+We find 26 BN-graphs shown in Figs. \ref{F09} to \ref{F12} that are all nonbipartite, and verify by computer that these graphs have equal global forcing numbers and maximum anti-forcing numbers (see Table \ref{tab3}).
 Note that all such graphs are obtained from an even cycle by adding some chords.
-Next we will define $\mathcal{G}_i$ based on these graphs.
+Next we define $\mathcal{G}_i$ based on these graphs.